 It’s a fantastic service for subscribers that you can quickly and conveniently return Audible books.
-This great feature makes it easier for us to take chances on audiobooks by authors and narrators we don’t know yet.
+This great feature makes it easy for us listeners to take chances on audiobooks by authors and narrators we don’t know yet.
 But there are two things you absolutely need to know before you decide to return a book on Audible!

 **The marked links and book covers on this page are affiliate links.
 If you use them to purchase something, I earn a fee at no additional cost for you.
 Disclosure**